al1216/drum-kit/README.md

 # drum-kit
-produces the sound of drum with keyboard keys and mouse coursor
+produces the sound of musical instruments with keyboard keys and mouse coursor